 How far can a sanctions clause protect a party from having to perform their contractual obligations – and in the case of Iran-related sanctions concerns, how does this interact with the Blocking Regulation?
 In Mamancochet Mining Limited v Aegis Managing Agency Limited and Others EWHC 2643, the High Court held that, in order to avoid payment of a claim, insurers were required to show that payment would expose them to sanctions under US or EU law.
 A mere exposure to the risk of a sanction was not sufficient.

 With effect from 26 June 2017, the independent Insurance Authority (IA) assumed its regulatory responsibilities and replaced the Office of the Commissioner of Insurance (OCI) in regulating insurers.
 The IA will be a much more powerful regulator than its predecessor, with enhanced authorisation and supervisory powers, as well as inspection, investigation and disciplinary powers over insurers.

 A recent case provides a rare example of the criminal prosecution of an individual (in this case the former employee of an insurer) for breach of the Data Protection Act 1988 (DPA).
-David Barlow Lewis was a former employee of … Continue reading

 Now may be the time to review your cyber risk mitigation strategy and give serious consideration to whether the financial cost of cyber attacks could be transferred to insurers at a fair price.
-Cyber security is amongst the leading risks … Continue reading

 A recent FCA report on the use of delegated authorities in general insurance serves as a warning to insurers, in particular, to look carefully at whether current arrangements are “fit for purpose”.
 Where they are not, changes must be made.
 The FCA can be expected to take action against firms whose mishandling of this type of arrangement has caused customer detriment.

 The Insurance Act has today received royal assent, paving the way for the most significant change to English insurance contract law in over 100 years.
 The Act will come into force in August 2016 following an 18-month lead in period.
 Continue reading